amboxer21/MotionDetection/README.md

 >[ OLD ][**As of 2020-08-20**] The system would crash after being triggered.
 A new symlink feature caused the issue and I have since changed that symlink call to a copy(cp) call in the motiondetection.py file in this [commit](5117801ee95b0cc571626b4d704146f06c0ac3d8).
 New rsync data with the new changes has been uploaded this morning.

->[ LATEST ][**As of 2020-10-28**] I have written an installer script named **make-sdcard.sh** that installs an image that works on my my Raspberry PI 3 and 4.
+>[ OLD ][**As of 2020-10-28**] I have written an installer script named **make-sdcard.sh** that installs an image that works on my my Raspberry PI 3 and 4.
 The size of the card does not matter either.
 The idea of a DD'able system image has been put on the back burner for now.
 The installer script is super simple to use anyway!

+>[ LATEST ][**As of 2020-11-20**] I have fixed the broken ANdroid app functionality.
+The remote veiwing of the live camera feed via android app is now working!

 ---